emanuelastetsko/emanuelastetsko/README.md

-- 👋 Hi, I’m Emanuela.
+- 👋 Hi, my name is Emanuela and I'm 22.
-- 🌱 I’m currently learning JavaScript.
+- ✈️ Happily a victim of wanderlust.
+- 📚 I'm not only a tech enthusiast, but also a bookworm.
+- 🔭 Currently searching for new ideas to develop.
 - 🎯 2023 goal: start my new career as a web developer!